 USAA is a financial services company that provides insurance, banking, and investment services exclusively to military members and their families.
 Customers must meet membership qualifications and successfully sign up for a USAA membership to receive services.

 USAA doesn’t directly provide pet insurance.
 Instead, the company works with Embrace Pet Insurance and acts as a third party to give its members access to pet insurance.
 What makes USAA unique is that it offers exclusive benefits and discounts to its members so that members can make significant savings on their pet insurance plans.

 Along with member discounts, several different factors will affect your premium prices.
+On average, the USAA pet insurance costs a monthly premium of $49 for dogs and $25 for cats.
 We understand that finding the right pet insurance plan can get overwhelming.
 So, here’s a breakdown of the costs and the coverage that you can expect if you enroll your pet in a USAA pet insurance plan.

 The Importance of Pet Insurance

 Pet insurance is an important part of pet health care that may help you save a significant amount of money on veterinary care costs.
 Veterinary care services continue to rise in the US, and you could easily end up having to spend thousands of dollars on your pet.

 Pet insurance takes out a lot of the guesswork from budgeting for veterinary care costs because you have a set premium and deductible that you must pay consistently.
 It prevents you from having to use money set aside from an emergency fund.
 It also enables you to have more options when having to make important medical decisions for your pet by making operations and treatments more affordable.

 How Much Does USAA Pet Insurance Cost?